-- 9. What are the specific changes to the manifest form for use after June 30, 2018?
+9. What are the specific changes to the manifest form for use as of June 30, 2018?

-The changes to the manifest form that will be required to be used after June 30, 2018, are:
+The changes to the manifest form effective as of June 30, 2018, are:

 - Replacement of the 6-copy manifest with a 5-copy form, resulting from the replacement of two copies that were previously earmarked for distribution to states with one copy to be submitted to the e-Manifest system;

-- The copy distribution notation at the bottom of Page 1 will require the receiving facility to submit this copy to the e-Manifest system;
+- The copy distribution notation at the bottom of Page 1 requires the receiving facility to submit this copy to the e-Manifest system;

 - The instructions on the back of each copy correspond to the type of handler associated with each manifest copy, and include the new instructions for receiving facilities to submit manifests to the system.